aimms/how-to/Articles/490/490-naming-convention.rst

 These two modern approaches are supported by the AIMMS IDE.
 However, AIMMS models are not only presented in the AIMMS IDE, they are also part of other documentation for instance these How-To articles, in educational material, and in technical reports about the applications.

-Note that the IDE approach and the prefixing approach to distinguish between parameters and variables do not exclude each other, they complement each other.
+Note that the AIMMS IDE approach and the prefixing approach to distinguish between parameters and variables do not exclude each other, they complement each other.

 Other naming conventions in practice
 """""""""""""""""""""""""""""""""""""""""